 Toshalis and Nakkula

 Voice gives students a chance to share their opinions about something they believe in.
 There are so many aspects of “school” and “learning” where students have not been given the opportunity to be active participants.
 Some students, especially those that are concerned about extrinsic factors like grades, may not feel comfortable expressing their own opinions.
-Giving students voice encourages them to participate in and eventually to own and drive their learning.
-This means a complete shift from the traditional approach of teaching compliance that develops a “learned helplessness” to encouraging voice where there is authenticity in the learning.
+Giving students a voice encourages them to participate in and eventually to own and drive their learning.
+This means a complete shift from the traditional approach of teaching compliance that develops a “learned helplessness” to an encouraging voice where there is authenticity in the learning.

 The idea of “school” is supposed to be about building relationships that develop a culture of learning.
 If you ask students what they think about school, you open the door to discussions about them wanting to be heard, having their teachers care about them, and about teachers really listening to what they are saying.
 When teachers and students engage in meaningful conversations based on real-world issues where they have a voice in decision-making, then they are building a collaborative community of learners.
 Dropout rates, student achievement, and workforce readiness will improve by integrating students’ voices in the classroom and in society.